phobologic/signal0.com/2012/07/20/checking_git_commit_message_format_before_commit_ing.rst

 Checking git commit message format before commit'ing
 ====================================================

+**UPDATE:** You can't actually use the python script directly as your commit hook due to the need for a TTY.
+Instead I've updated these instructions with a way to call it from a simple shell script which provides a TTY.
+Sorry for the misinformation!

 Seems like I've been on a 'style guide' tear lately.
 Once I got git yelling at me when I tried to check in non-pep8 compliant code a coworker of mine pointed out that git commit messages have a 'style guide' of sorts.
 Of course now I